The Environment and Climate Change Law Review: USA

 In June 2013, President Obama announced a Climate Action Plan containing the following key components:

-- develop new rules to cut carbon pollution;
+- to develop new rules to cut carbon pollution;

 Pursuant to these objectives, on 13 May 2010, EPA set GHG emissions thresholds to define when permits under the New Source Review Prevention of Significant Deterioration (PSD) and Title V Operating Permit programmes are required for new and existing industrial facilities.
 This final rule 'tailors' the requirements of these Clean Air Act permitting programmes to limit covered facilities to the nation's largest GHG emitters: power plants, refineries and cement production facilities.

 In August 2018, the Trump administration issued proposals to repeal and replace Obama's climate change regulations with less stringent requirements.
 The proposed replacement, the Affordable Clean Energy rule, focuses 'on-site, heat-rate efficiency improvements' to lower GHG emissions from coal-powered and other currently operating power plants.
 It would provide states with leeway to set limits for plants within their borders.
 Several states and municipal governments, including New York, California and Los Angeles, submitted comments to EPA opposing the proposal, arguing that it allows an increase in pollution that would harm human health.
-On 19 June 2019, EPA issued the final Affordable Clean Energy (ACE) rule, replacing the prior administration's Clean Power Plan.138 The ACE rule establishes emission guidelines for states to use when developing plans to limit CO2 at their coal-fired electric generating units.
+On 19 June 2019, EPA issued the final Affordable Clean Energy (ACE) rule, replacing the prior administration's Clean Power Plan.142 The ACE rule establishes emission guidelines for states to use when developing plans to limit CO2 at their coal-fired electric generating units.
 EPA also repealed the Clean Power Plan, and issued new implementing regulations for ACE and future rules under Section 111(d).
 This action to replace the existing Clean Power Plan has been challenged in court by 23 states and two public health groups in federal court.
 The challengers argue that Section 111(d) of the Clean Air Act does not authorise the EPA to implement the Clean Power Plan as currently written.
-Oral arguments were held on 8 October 2020 in the US Court of Appeals for the District of Columbia and the case is pending at the time of writing.
-It remains to be seen whether the Biden administration will seek to revise the 2019 rule or support the 2015 Clean Power Plan.
+Oral arguments were held on 8 October 2020 in the US Court of Appeals for the District of Columbia and, on 19 January 2021, the DC Circuit vacated the ACE rule in American Lung Association v.
+EPA.143 The court concluded that the key terms of the ACE rule and repeal of the prior rule were based on a 'fundamental misconstruction' of the Clean Air Act, and that the rule's amendment to slow the process for reducing emissions is arbitrary and capricious.
+It can be expected that EPA will develop a new regulation that reflects the Biden administration's goals for a zero carbon energy grid by 2035.

 EPA and the National Highway Traffic Safety Administration were taking coordinated steps to enable the production of a new generation of clean vehicles – from the smallest cars to the largest trucks – through reduced GHG emissions and improved fuel use.
 Together, the enacted and proposed standards were expected by EPA to save more than 6 billion barrels of oil by 2025 and reduce more than 3,100 million metric tons of carbon dioxide emissions.
 However, the Trump administration announced that it was reconsidering the current fuel-efficiency standards for cars and trucks.

-On 11 August 2018, EPA announced, for public comments, proposed revisions to the fuel economy standards that would freeze the prior Obama-era standards after 2021 and also revoke the ability of California and other states to set their own rules.140 In the summer of 2019, four auto companies (Ford, Honda, BMW and Volkswagen) voluntarily agreed to comply with California's rules, under which autos would attain an average fuel economy of 51 miles per gallon by 2026.
+On 11 August 2018, EPA announced, for public comments, proposed revisions to the fuel economy standards that would freeze the prior Obama-era standards after 2021 and also revoke the ability of California and other states to set their own rules.145 In the summer of 2019, four auto companies (Ford, Honda, BMW and Volkswagen) voluntarily agreed to comply with California's rules, under which autos would attain an average fuel economy of 51 miles per gallon by 2026.
 On 19 September 2019, the Trump administration formally revoked the waiver allowing California to set stricter auto emission standards, waivers that California has received over several decades.
 California and 22 other states have filed a lawsuit challenging this decision.
+However, under the Biden administration, EPA in August 2021 proposed to strengthen federal greenhouse gas (GHG) emissions standards for passenger cars and light trucks by setting stringent requirements for reductions through Model Year (MY) 2026.
+The proposed 2023–2026 MY standards would achieve significant GHG emissions reductions along with reductions in other pollutants.146 The proposal seeks to incentivise available technology to make vehicles cleaner and to encourage more hybrid and electric vehicle technology.
+EPA is expected to take action to publish final regulations after considering public comments.

 In August 2018, the Trump administration proposed to freeze the average auto fuel economy after 2012 at 37 miles per gallon.
 This contrasts with the 54 miles per gallon standard previously required by 2025, which would have spurred increased production of electric vehicles.
 The EPA proposal would also revoke a long-standing waiver allowing California to set stricter standards, which is opposed by California and other states that have followed the stricter California standards.